 You cannot claim both the American Opportunity credit and the Lifetime Learning credit for the same student in the same year.

-If your income is too high to claim the American Opportunity or Lifetime Learning credit and your student has taxable income of his or her own, you can elect to forego the dependency exemption ($4,050 for 2017), and let the student claim the credit on his or her own tax return.
+If your income is too high to claim the American Opportunity or Lifetime Learning credit and your student has taxable income of his or her own, you can elect to forego claiming them as a dependent, and let the student claim the credit on his or her own tax return.

-The student does not get to claim the dependency exemption, but the value of the education credit may make it preferable for the parent to forfeit the exemption.
+The student does not get to claim themselves on their tax return, but the value of the education credit may make it preferable for the parent to forfeit the claim the child as a dependent.

 You do not have to itemize your deductions to claim the tuition and fees deduction, but you cannot claim the deduction in the same year that you claim the American Opportunity or Lifetime Learning credit for the same student’s expenses.
 The Tuition and Fees Deduction ended with the 2017 tax year unless it is renewed by Congress.